Henry Hudson (artist): A Rake Revisited

 Hudson’s series, A Rake Revisited, which was shown at the Sir John Soane's Museum in London 2011, also appropriated Hogarth’s A Rake's Progress but with Hudson himself characterised as the main character, Tom Rakewell.
 The director of the museum at the time, Tim Knox, explained to Cassone magazine “There is a pervasive sense of fear that is even more tangible in Hudson’s Plasticine clad canvases than in the original paintings.
 His work both subverts and celebrates Hogarth’s originals, adding his own story to a work which has become enmeshed in our culture, part of our national consciousness.
 He embellishes and exaggerates and makes these images from nearly three centuries ago alive for us again, inviting us to look just as acutely at the state of our nation today.”

-The artist Marc Quinn has said, “Hudson aligns himself with an irreverent and eccentric British tradition in art that is really the saviour of it… it’s a lineage of non-conformity yet quintessentially Britishness that is unique… Hudson has reinvented this tradition in his visual, trembling, vibrating, sculpted paintings.”
+The artist Marc Quinn has said, “Hudson aligns himself with an irreverent and eccentric British tradition in art that is really the savior of it… it’s a lineage of non-conformity yet quintessentially British-ness that is unique… Hudson has reinvented this tradition in his visual, trembling, vibrating, sculpted paintings.”

 The Director of Sotheby's SI2 gallery Fru Tholstrup described Hudson to Wall Street International as “one of the most innovative young artists working today”.
 She went on to say that “through his painterly application of Plasticine, Hudson has developed a truly unique artistic language”.
 Damien Hirst has described Hudson as “F***ing mad”.